-The Stockbridge School of Agriculture grew out of the very beginnings of the Massachusetts Agricultural College, now the University of Massachusetts.
+The Stockbridge School of Agriculture grew out of the very beginnings of the Massachusetts Agricultural College, now the University of Massachusetts Amherst.
 Massachusetts’ Land Grant College formed in 1863, hiring its first professor of agriculture, Levi Stockbridge, and enrolling its first students in 1867.
 Twenty-seven individuals graduated in 1871 as the first class of agriculture students from Mass Aggie.

 In the early years of Mass Aggie, a variety of Bachelor of Science degrees developed, including pomology, olericulture, floriculture, and agronomy.
 The arboriculture degree was added in 1893 and was the first of its kind in the United States.
 Landscape horticulture and turfgrass management were also early B.S. offerings of the Massachusetts Agricultural College.

 In 1893 a two-year course was organized at Massachusetts Agriculture College (MAC); however, it was not until 1918 that the Massachusetts Legislature resolved to officially establish the "Two-year Course in Practical Agriculture."
 In recognition of his significant contribution to the Massachusetts Agricultural College as its first professor of agriculture and fifth president, the college trustees honored the memory of Levi Stockbridge and named the 2-year program the Stockbridge School of Agriculture.

 In 2012, the 2-year associate of science and 4-year bachelor of science degree programs were brought together under the Stockbridge School of Agriculture umbrella.